 We are seeking passionate and talented applicants for our Game Design MFA.
 Applicants may come from a wide range of professional, personal, and educational backgrounds.
 Professional game experience is not required, although the successful applicant will need to demonstrate a high level of talent, creative spirit and competence in one or more areas relating to game design, game production, and game scholarship.
 A bachelor’s degree from an accredited college is required.
 The Game Design program is two years long – full time study only.

-Applications for Fall 2017 are closed.
-Applications for Fall 2018 will be open in September 2017.
+We have extended the deadline for Fall 2018 to January 5.
 If you have questions about application, feel free to contact the Game Center.